The North Face apologises for Wikipedia stunt

 "Yesterday, we were disappointed to learn that @thenorthface and @LeoBurnett unethically manipulated Wikipedia.
 They have risked your trust in our mission for a short-lived consumer stunt."

 The non-profit site, which relies on donations and the ethics of volunteer contributors, added, "Wikipedia and the @Wikimedia Foundation did not collaborate on this stunt, as The North Face falsely claimed.
-In fact, what they did was akin to defacing public property."
+In fact, what they did was akin to defacing public property.

-"This is a surprising direction from The North Face, as their stated mission is to "support the preservation of the outdoors" — a public good held in trust for all of us.
+"This is a surprising direction from The North Face, as their stated mission is to 'support the preservation of the outdoors' — a public good held in trust for all of us."

 A barrage of comments followed, universally condemning The North Face.